The 3 Biggest Problems Affecting Hardwood DeckingWritten by Chris Nolan on

 If wood decks do not have adequate ventilation designed into the structure, how will the deck breathe?
 How will the moisture be minimized for the joists and framing members of the deck structure?
 What’s preventing mold, mildew and fungus from thriving and ruining the entire structure over time?
 The best solution to eliminate or at least minimize these problems is to design and build the deck with proper drainage and ventilation.

 The worst possible combination of all is to build a deck too close to the ground without proper drainage or proper ventilation.
-A well -designed deck, even in tough topography like this stunning Ipe deck on the right, can effectively manage moisture with the right drainage and ventilation built into the design.
+A well designed deck, even in tough topography like this stunning Ipe deck, can effectively manage moisture because the adequate drainage and adequate ventilation were planned and built into the design.

 Meanwhile, on the top of the deck, while we are happily grilling hot dogs and enjoying a hot sunny afternoon, the sun is drying out the top of the decking boards.
 Science teaches us that when two powerful opposing forces meet, a violent reaction will occur.
 When cool, moist decking board bottoms meet hot and drier deck board tops, the boards are at maximum stress and will move, often by cupping upward at their edges.